How to Find Leading Stocks

-What are Leading Stocks?
+What are leading stocks?

-There are a lot of rigorous definitions we could impose to classify exactly what qualifies as a market leader, but I’m not a fan of strict definitions when it comes to something like this.
+There are a lot of rigorous definitions we could use to classify exactly what qualifies as a market leader, but I’m not a fan of strict definitions when it comes to something like this.

 Every trader will have slightly different time-frames and expectations for what they consider a leadership stock, so let’s instead, keep our definition broad while still outlining a few key characteristics.

 First, keep in mind that leadership is just another word for strong.

 So when we say we want to find leadership stocks, we’re really saying we want to find the strongest stocks.

 In general, there are two key characteristics that define a leadership stock:

 - It’s trading in a well-defined uptrend.